 “A lot of advisers and clients will hold a listed exposure to property as well as an unlisted exposure, because the unlisted side often has a higher income yield pays monthly, isn’t as volatile and gives more of a direct exposure whereas the security side is vastly different again.”

 While the property fund industry suffered a crisis of confidence post-GFC, Mr Wehl said there was a silver lining.

 “After the GFC, some people would hear the words ‘property fund’ and their eyes would roll back and they wouldn’t have any part of it, but there have been lessons learned from it,” he said.

 “The gearing has since been brought into check so you don’t see the aggressive 60 to 70 per cent gearing on open-ended funds that there was during that time.
 The quality of assets has also improved and managers in general have been cleaned up," he said.

 “It really brought in the quality of managers in play today and has delivered good returns for investors, while popularity has been brought back by low interest rates.”

-Ultimately, for investors looking to gain broad exposure to the property market and an alternative income stream, it may be wise to consider having both listed and unlisted property in your portfolio.
+Ultimately, for investors looking to gain broad exposure to the property market and an alternative income stream, going beyond direct property versus listed property is necessary.
+It may be wise to consider having both listed and unlisted property in your portfolio.